A professional cornhole player and quadruple amputee is arrested for murder

 Jail superintendent Col. Martin Kumer told NPR in an email that the court "did not address extradition" at its Tuesday morning hearing.
 He said Webber's next scheduled court date is "sometime in April," though his attorney could potentially ask for one even sooner.

-NPR has reached out to Webber's attorney, as well as the Albemarle County court and the Charles County State's Attorney, for comment but did not hear back in time for publication.
+NPR has reached out to Webber's attorney and Albemarle County court for comment but did not hear back in time for publication.
+The Charles County State's Attorney's office declined to comment.

 Authorities say the murder investigation is ongoing, and are asking anyone with relevant information to call or submit tips online.